powsybl/powsybl-core/afs/README.md

     }
 }
 ```
+Notice the definition of a "pseudo class" name, which is the name of the type of this project file as known by the AFS storage.

 And that's it!
 You will now be able to use this new type of project file as any other.
 For instance, to create one in groovy: